-Remodeling a bathroom averages a 60%-65% return on investment.
-Some homeowners report recouping over 100%.
+Remodeling a home bathroom averages a 60%-65% return on investment, while some homeowners report recouping over 100%.
 How can you turn your bathroom into a top contender?
-Go beyond the standard and add unique features that will stand out to buyers–features they never knew they wanted and won’t want to live without.
+Go beyond the standard and add unique features that will stand out to buyers—features they never knew they wanted and won’t want to live without.

 01 of 05

 Tubs are pretty basic and often left out of remodeling plans except to be replaced by saunas for large, modern showers.
 This neglected canvas is a big opportunity to make a statement.
 You can apply panels, tiles or veneers to complement your theme and add luxury.
 Accomplish looks as sophisticated as white beadboard and as rustic as natural stone.
 A bathtub, such as the one shown above, by Erin from Sunny Side Up, can be a huge selling point.

-If you’re on a tight budget, consider manufactured veneer or composite materials.
+If you’re on a tight budget, consider a manufactured veneer or composite materials.
 With manufactured stone veneer, you can give your tub a DIY makeover for less than $100.

 02 of 05